lightest-night/system-serverless-aws/README.md

 # Lightest Night
-## Serverless > AWS
+## Serverless > AWS > API Gateway

-Utilities and helper functions for when integrating with Amazon Web Services
+Utilities and helper functions for when integrating with Amazon Web Services API Gateway

 #### How To Use
 ##### API Gateway